xrelkd/clipcat/README.md

 So I removed the dependency, and now data is serialized and deserialized using [bincode](https://crates.io/crates/bincode), which already was an explicit dependency.

+This also adds configuration value to the [monitor] section of `clipcatd.toml`; `filter_min_size`.
+It filters the copy actions for a minimum size.
+See the example configuration below for more info.

 ## Architecture

 Clipcat uses the Client-Server architecture.
 There are two role types in this architecture: `Server` and `Client`.